Whether an old airframe is on the edge of retirement or a brand-new jet, a robust logistics chain, and parts supply are paramount.

 Let’s take a look at the aviation logistics definition and what it means for you and your organization.

-What Are The Different Types of Logistics?
+What are the Different Types of Logistics?

 Before we dive into aviation logistics, what exactly is logistics to begin with?
 Isn’t it just the front end of the supply chain that happens before you get your parts?
 Maybe.